 For custom projects, project incentives cannot exceed 50% of the total custom project cost for purchasing and installing energy efficiency measures.
-The project cap applies to the whole project.
-Internal customer labor costs cannot be included in the total project cost.
-Consumers Energy reserves the right to apply this cap to individual custom incentives when incentive costs are greater than typical costs seen in this program.
+Project costs may include the labor necessary to implement the measure (internal labor costs cannot be included) and costs associated with disposal of removed equipment.
+The customer is responsible for providing sufficient documentation to validate the project costs.
+Manufacturer, vendor, distributor, Trade Ally or contractor provided incentives (credits, deductions, refunds, etc.) must be subtracted from the total installation costs.
+Consumers Energy reserves the right to apply a cap to individual custom measure costs, in addition to the whole project cost, when measure costs are significantly higher than typical costs seen in this program.